 8.13.1.1 General

 The purpose of the Positioning Assistance Information Control procedure is to allow the gNB-CU to signal positioning assistance information to the gNB-DU for positioning assistance information broadcasting.
+The procedure uses non-UE-associated signalling.

 8.13.1.2 Successful Operation